paulghaddad/baby_site/src/pages/activities/index.md

 Make grasping objects fun for baby.

-I took some of my son’s favorite rattles and teethers and hung them from his play gym with [red ribbon](https://www.amazon.com/gp/product/B091GNB79S/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1).
-That way, they were low enough so my son could grab them with his hands and put them in his mouth.
+I took some of Hayden's favorite rattles and teethers and hung them from his play gym with [red ribbon](https://www.amazon.com/gp/product/B091GNB79S/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1).
+That way, they were low enough so he could grab them with his hands and put them in his mouth.

 This setup was also a great way to get him using his feet.
 The objects were low enough for him to kick, which he loved to do!
 I liked the [Baby Bear Wooden Rattle Shaker](https://www.bellalunatoys.com/collections/waldorf-baby-toys-0-12-months/products/green-tones-baby-bear-shaker) for this reason.
 It was a wide enough target for baby.